 Barrow Island lease means the petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 and registered as Number 1H and named “Barrow Island” under that Act and includes that lease as renewed, substituted or varied;

+Note:

-Note: though repealed by the Petroleum Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum Act 1967 s.
+Though repealed by the Petroleum Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum Act 1967 s.
 134).

 Barrow Island lessee means the lessee under the Barrow Island lease;